What are Corporate Practice of Medicine (CPOM) Laws?

 Wisconsin

-• Summary of Current Law: In the Wisconsin Attorney General's legal opinion in OAG 39-86, the legal stance is articulated that business entities are not permitted to engage in the provision of medical services through professionals they employ.
+- Summary of Current Law: In the Wisconsin Attorney General's legal opinion in OAG 39-86, the legal stance is articulated that business entities are not permitted to engage in the provision of medical services through professionals they employ.
 This decision is grounded in specific legal statutes of Wisconsin and revolves around several core arguments: Initially, the ruling focuses on the issue of medical practice licensing.
 According to statute § 448.03(1), any individual or entity, including corporations, must have a valid license to practice medicine or surgery.
 Corporations inherently fail to meet the licensing criteria outlined in § 448.05, such as graduating from medical school and completing a year of post-graduate training, thereby making their practice of medicine legally untenable.
 Furthermore, the ruling delves into the ethics of the physician-patient relationship.
 It suggests that a corporation’s involvement in the medical sector could potentially harm this relationship, steering the focus towards profit generation and the commercialization of medical services, which is counter to traditional public policy and medical ethics.
 Lastly, the ruling addresses the illegal practice of fee splitting.
 It points out that when physicians employed by a corporation receive patients through their corporate affiliation, it indirectly leads to the corporation being compensated for referrals.
 This arrangement contravenes Wisconsin's fee splitting law § 448.08(1), marking it as an unlawful practice.
+The Wisconsin Medical Board had the eight highest per-capita rate in the country of serious enforcement actions taken (from 2019-2021).

 Wyoming